UPennCBE544/CBE544-2025/Getting_Started_DFT.md

 mpirun  /home/x-yamilee/q-e-qe-7.1/bin/pw.x -nd 4 -i scf.in > scf.out
 ```

 Let's look at how a typical ASE script for geometry optimization is written.
-The code below shows an example of a `relax.py` script, which will be used in a later section to perform create the input for a simple MgO relaxation.
+The code below shows an example of a `relax.py` script, which will be used in a later section to perform create the input for a simple Nb<sub>2</sub>C relaxation.
 We import all the relevant ASE modules in for this calculation.

 ```python
 from ase import io